JuliaGeodynamics/AdriaArrayGeometryPicker.jl/README.md

 ### Main features
 Some of the key features of the AdA Picker are:
   - compare different geophysical datasets (e.g. seismic tomographies, Moho topographies, seismicity etc.) that have been projected on vertical profiles
-    - manually pick locations in these profiles
+  - manually pick locations in these profiles and save these picks.

 More features are still in development.